Amansdfg/Amansdfg/Readme.md

 ### 🌟 What I’m Working On

 - **Chatgram:** A social networking platform using Java Spring, React, PostgreSQL, JWT, WebSocket, Tailwind CSS, and Docker.
 [Check it out!](#)
 - **Portfolio Website:** My personal portfolio showcasing my projects and skills.
-Built with React.js and styled with CSS.and Integration with emailJs [Visit it here!](#)
+Built with React.js and styled with CSS.and Integration with email [Visit it here!](#)
 - **TechProduct Mini Market:** An online mini market application featuring Java Spring, Spring Security, Liquibase, MySQL, and Bootstrap.
 [Explore the project!](#)

 ### 📚 Currently Learning